My career: From start to Finnish

 Design research lead

-Priyam ended up in Finland after she reached out to her current boss and co-founder of the company she now works at on LinkedIn to look for ways to collaborate.
+Priyam ended up in Finland after she reached out via LinkedIn to her current boss and co-founder of the company she now works at to look for ways to collaborate.

 “I liked their work and reached out to her to tell her so,” she recalls.
 One thing led to another.
 Priyam visited Finland for a couple of days for her final round of interviews in July 2017 and was instantly sold.
 The Helsinki summer was sunny, warm and green.